 The analysis of continuous recordings in various frequency bands

-will help locate some marine organisms that cannot be seen.
+will help locate marine organisms that cannot be seen.
 It will

 also provide a database of sound recordings that does not exist today.

-animals (squid, fish, jellyfish, mammals …) will collect information
+animals (squid, fish, jellyfish, mammals …), divers are able to collect information

-either directly or via a satellite.
-Therefore migratory animals will
+either directly or via satellite.
+Therefore, migratory animals will

 extend the observation range of SeaOrbiter.

-Saturation divers will carry out dives at depths of between 10 m et 100 m.
+Saturation divers will carry out dives at depths of 10m to 100m.

-can deploy numbers of subsea exploration devices in the abyss equipped with cameras.
+can deploy a number of subsea exploration devices in the abyss equipped with cameras.

-The diving drone capable of descending in the abyss to 6000 m is particularly suited to exploring and mapping the seabed at great depths.
+The diving drone capable of descending in the abyss down to 6000m is particularly suited to exploring and mapping the seabed at great depths.